-Vanishing of the first factor yields the finite T analytic solution studied in the previous Section (equivalent to the RS solution of MP).
-Continuation beyond the Larkin mass implies $x'm(y_0) = 0$ , in which case the additional temperature term in (7.8) vanishes and one is back to the T = 0 equations (8.45), (8.44): Thus only the value of the Larkin mass depends on temperature, everything else is independent of T.
+The vanishing of the first factor yields the finite T analytic solution studied in the previous section (equivalent to the RS solution of MP).
+Continuation beyond the Larkin mass implies $x'm(y_0) = 0$, in which case the additional temperature term in Eq.
+(7.8) vanishes and one is back to the T=0 equations (8.45), (8.44): Thus only the value of the Larkin mass depends on temperature, everything else is independent of T.